 We're immensely grateful to everyone who has given their time and skills to support LCH in many ways.

-Wates Group , Pica Floorings Ltd and Wooden Floors UK have gifted and installed a new wooden floor in the café.
+Wates Group , Pica Floorings Ltd and Wooden Floors UK gifted and installed a new wooden floor in the café.

 Other thank yous to: